MrOrnithorynque/Loggifyer/README.md

 # PTP::Loggifyer
 Welcome to **Loggifyer**, a simple, fast and cross-platform logger library.

+This library is from the [PTP](https://github.com/MrOrnithorynque/PTP/) library family.

 ## Features
 - Simple and straightforward interface.
 - Compatible with Windows, Linux, and Mac.